 Can I join other incentive programs while I’m enrolled in ConnectedSolutions?

 Of course!
 There are great incentive programs for energy storage paired with solar.
 If you are a Massachusetts National Grid or Eversource customer with a solar system on your home, you can take advantage of the Solar Massachusetts Renewable Target (SMART) Program.
 The SMART program comes with an additional energy storage incentive, and all SMART requirements are met through ConnectedSolutions.

 Federal tax credit: Your renewable energy investment may also qualify for a federal tax credit — 30% in 2019.

-HEAT loan: National Grid, Eversource, and Cape Light Compact (coming soon) customers in Massachusetts are eligible to apply for a 7-year, interest free HEAT loan towards purchase of a sonnen system.
+HEAT loan: National Grid, Eversource, and Cape Light Compact customers in Massachusetts and National Grid customers in Rhode Island are eligible to apply for a 7-year, interest free HEAT loan towards purchase of a sonnen system.
 You can indicate your interest in receiving a HEAT Loan authorization letter by marking the appropriate field on your ConnectedSolutions application.

 I have questions.
 Where can I direct them?

 Fill out the above interest form with your questions, and a sonnen representative will be in touch.

 Where can I find ConnectedSolutions terms and conditions?